 Mexican bean beetle larvae can and will destroy your whole crop.
 They proliferate exponentially.

-So we planted out out beans by the million, pole and bush; the climbers are definitely better for my money, but unfortunately the Mexican bean beetle larvae also think so.
+So we planted out seeds by the million, pole and bush; the climbers are definitely better for my money, but unfortunately the Mexican bean beetle larvae also think so.
 For several years we had no problem, and then I started noticing holes in the leaves.

 Mexican bean beetle larvae are mean little insects undermining all your efforts to increase your dietary vegetable protein.

 I wasn't sure whether it was chafer beetles or the Mexican bean that was doing the damage, until I caught one with his hands in the till.
-I've been watching out for them, but they feed at night and seem to be quite astute and then vanish during the day.
+I've been watching out for them, but they feed at night and seem to be quite astute; and then vanish during the day.

-Then finally I spied what appeared to be a yellowy orange beetle, rather like a ladybird, but considerably larger squatting on the underside of the leaf right over a large hole where it had eaten away the foliage.
-What was note worthy was the black spots on its back; 16 of them I'm told but I was more concerned to squash the beast than count its dots.
+Then finally I spied what appeared to be a yellowy-orange beetle, rather like a ladybird, but considerably larger squatting on the underside of the leaf right over a large hole where it had eaten away the foliage.
+What was noteworthy was the black spots on its back; 16 of them I'm told but I was more concerned to squash the beast than count its dots.

-First they chomp the leaves, and they attack the fruit, ruining the crop.
+First they chomp the leaves, and then they attack the fruit, ruining the crop.
 Pick the beans when they are very young.

 The beetle itself is almost oval in shape.
-It lays about 50 yellow eggs of the underside of the leaf which hatch in about a week; the plump Mexican bean beetle larvae are about 8mm long with rows of fuzz down running down their backs.
+It lays about 50 yellow eggs on the underside of the leaf which hatch in about a week; the plump Mexican bean beetle larvae are about 8mm long with rows of fuzz down running down their backs.

 The larvae feed on the leaves for a few weeks before pupating, the adult form of the beetle cycle emerging about a week later.

 So, in theory one beetle could produce over a million larvae in one season.
 Little wonder they are so damaging.

 Then they return to the ground where they burrow into the soil for the winter.